ENCCS/gpu-programming/content/13-examples.rst

 Julia GPU acceleration
 ~~~~~~~~~~~~~~~~~~~~~~

-A Julia version of the stencil example above can be found below (a simplified version of the HeatEquation module at https://github.com/ENCCS/HeatEquation.jl.
+A Julia version of the stencil example above can be found below (a simplified version of the HeatEquation module at https://github.com/ENCCS/HeatEquation.jl).

-Source files of the examples presented below are available in the `content/examples/stencil/julia <https://github.com/ENCCS/gpu-programming/tree/main/content/examples/stencil/julia>`_ directory.
+The source files are also available in the `content/examples/stencil/julia <https://github.com/ENCCS/gpu-programming/tree/main/content/examples/stencil/julia>`_ directory of this repository.

 To run the example on LUMI CPU partition, type:

 .. code-block:: console

    $ # interactive CPU node
-   $ srun --account=project_465000485 --partition=small --nodes=1 --cpus-per-task=32 --ntasks-per-node=1 --time=01:00:00 --pty bash
+   $ srun --account=project_465000485 --partition=standard --nodes=1 --cpus-per-task=32 --ntasks-per-node=1 --time=01:00:00 --pty bash
    $ # load Julia env
    $ module purge
    $ module use /appl/local/csc/modulefiles